eduarda-guimaraes/eduarda-guimaraes/README.md

 I enjoy working with Software Quality, but I am also passionate about programming and open to opportunities in both **Quality Assurance and Software Development**.

-I will soon begin a degree in **Information Systems** and I am excited to continue learning and growing professionally.
+I am currently studying **Information Systems** at university and I am excited to continue learning and growing professionally.

 ---